Biocomputing-Teaching/Introduction-to-Bioinformatics/practical/P04/README.md

 ## To begin

-conda create --name ete3
-conda activate ete3
-conda install -c etetoolkit ete3 ete_toolchain
-pip install -I ete3
-conda install -c anaconda jupyter conda install -c anaconda requests conda install -c conda-forge scrapy conda install -c conda-forge matplotlib

 This session will work with the ETE command-line program to create phylogenetic trees from a fasta file.
-We will work by accessing, visualizing, and adding data to our phylogenetic tree.
+Then, we will work by accessing, visualizing, and adding data to our phylogenetic tree using the ETE Python API.

 All Python concepts from previous sessions are needed, so please review them before coming to the session.
 It is an excellent idea to review these critical concepts by revisiting the Python tutorial: